Personal Medical System - Capabilities

 Stimplants In addition to circulating and tissue-residing medicytes personal medical systems operate through a comprehensive network of macroscale implants.
-Typically clustered around sites of clinical significance (such as organs and major vasculature) these specialised augments monitor their environment and "stimulate" healthy function.
-Consequently known as stimulants they are the backbone of any medisystem, usually no larger than a centimeter in any dimension an average baseline human may possess one- to three hundred.
+Typically clustered around sites of clinical significance (such as organs and major vasculature) these specialised implants monitor their environment and "stimulate" healthy function.
+Consequently known as stimulants they are the backbone of any medisystem; usually no larger than a centimeter in any dimension an average baseline human may possess one- to three hundred.

 In addition to their diagnostic and therapeutic role stimplants are responsible for synthesising new medicytes.
 Whilst some medicyte types are capable of self replication manufacture by stimplants is safer, faster and more energy efficient; largely due to their far greater relative size and specialised fabrication clusters.

 Regenerative Scaffold The principle mechanism by which a medisystem will repair damaged tissue.
 Free-floating medicytes are recruited to the affected area where they synthesise penetrating fibrils and bonding together to form a mycelia-like structure.
 The fibrils proliferate to create an artificial extra-cellular matrix with some components safely breaching cell membranes for cytoplasmic regulation.
 Dead and dying cells along with any debris are absorbed by the scaffold which uses the material to grow denser.
 Surviving cells are stimulated to proliferate at accelerated rates before being directed along the scaffold to take their correct position and assume their intended function.
 Where possible medicytes embedded in the matrix will make up for any loss-of-function due to the damaged tissue.
 For example; damage to an organ such as the liver will result in the growth of blood-filtering medicyte clusters that will connect up to local vasculature, bypassing the affected area.